longsleep/sunxi-disp-tool/README.md

 ```

 The values without a frequency all map to the highest supported frequency for
 the selected vertical solution.
-The parse also supports formats like
+The parser also supports formats like
 `1280x720p` and splits every value by `x` to be consistent with other existing
 Sunxi documentation.